Word & Song by Anthony Esolen

 Before there were automobiles, though, boys used to toboggan down a half-mile long hill into the center of town, its course delightfully interrupted by two train-beds, which would act as ramps and send the tobogganers flying in the air.
 Jacob Riis, the social reformer, once wrote about how New York City came alive after a snowstorm, and the youth of America would spend the whole night long sledding, skating, building snow forts for snowball wars, and sailing along icy “slides” a half a city block long.
 And isn’t it still a fine thing when the snow keeps all the cars away, and you can walk criss-cross along the streets, as if you were a merry creature and the town had gone back to being half wild?

-Something of that odd winter cheer comes through for us in our poem this week, Robert Frost’s “A Winter Eden.”
+Something of that odd winter cheer comes through for us in our Poem of the Week, Robert Frost’s “A Winter Eden.”
 Frost had a sharp eye for creatures, human and animal, and in this poem he’s got a bit of a soft heart for them too.
 The title is something of a jest, right off.
 A Winter Eden?
 Isn’t Eden, by definition, the place of eternal spring and eternal harvest?
 But straightaway we see we are not in a place where an Adam and Eve would like to lounge, even with britches on.
 It’s an alder swamp.
 For those of you who live in the south or in Europe, the alders Frost is talking about are graceless shrubs, mainly proliferating in boggy areas where no tall trees will grow.
 But the animals all come out for the unusually sunny day, though it’s not warm enough to melt the snow or get any tree to wake up prematurely.

 What you’ll see in such a scene: the conies come out to romp — very fine, that affectionate country-word for “rabbit.”
 In English slang, “cony-catching” used to mean “cheating a silly or gullible person,” but the conies here aren’t getting cheated.
 They have their fun.
 A bear comes out to rip away bark from higher up a tree than he’d get the chance to otherwise, because the snow has lifted all the animals to a level that’s just a little nearer to heaven and farther from the earth below.
 The birds aren’t in mating season, and Frost seems to suggest that the pairing-off that mating implies would mean the end of any real Eden — though I do not see, myself, why that must be so.
 In any case, they are now friendly with each other, and they chatter about which buds are going to be leaves and which are going to be flowers.
 All’s fine, until a “feather-hammer” — I take Frost to mean the “yellowhammer,” the common name for the woodpecker we know as the Northern Flicker — gives a double knock, and that means the time is over for gamboling.